Aman2023patel/Aman2023patel/README.md

 - Enhance my knowledge of machine learning for predictive analytics.

 ### 🧩 Let's Connect!
-Feel free to explore my repositories and connect with me on [LinkedIn](https://www.linkedin.com/in/your-profile) or [Twitter](https://twitter.com/your-profile).
+Feel free to explore my repositories and connect with me on [LinkedIn]([https://www.linkedin.com/in/your-profile](https://www.linkedin.com/in/proaman/)).

 Thanks for stopping by! 😊